c-portillo/course-2019-spr-proj/carlosp_jpva_tkay_yllescas/README.md

 ## Abstract

-For this project, we are working with Amplify Latinx and BU Spark! to analyze Massachusetts voting and demographic data to suggest where they should focus their voter turnout efforts in order to get more people of color out to vote.
+For this project, we are working with [Amplify Latinx][amplify] and [BU Spark!][spark] to analyze Massachusetts voting and demographic data to suggest where they should focus their voter turnout efforts in order to get more people of color out to vote.

 As our team is responsible for creating only the groundwork for what will be a much large project in the future, the scope of data analyzed will be limited to city council race results among Latinx voters within Boston Wards.
 However, the code shall be built with modularity in mind in order to allow for all political races within all the geo-political subdivisions within Massachusetts.